The information on this page will help you to make a safe and accurate diagnosis of Chronic Obstructive Pulmonary Disease (COPD).

 Reversibility testing

-Reversibility testing is not used for COPD diagnosis unless your clinical assessment has identified that your patient has features of asthma.
-You can also use peak flow monitoring to identify variability.
+Reversibility testing is another type of spirometry test but is not used for COPD diagnosis unless your clinical assessment has identified that your patient has features of asthma.
+You can also use peak flow monitoring to identify airflow variability.
 Learn more about peak flow monitoring in COPD with this guide from PCRS.

 Additional tests